 What causes frontotemporal disorders?
 In most cases, we don’t know.
 In other cases, gene mutations lead to this early-onset brain disease.
 Learn more from NIH.

 Read about types of FTD.
 One type involves changes in personality, behavior, and judgment.
-Primary progressive aphasia affects language and PSP, movement.
+Primary progressive aphasia affects language and PSP affects movement.

-A kind of early-onset dementia called FTD stems from damage to the brain’s frontal lobe and temporal lobe.
+A type of dementia called FTD tends to strike before age 60 and stems from damage to the brain’s frontal lobe and temporal lobe.
 Learn more about FTD and brain changes from NIH.